Florin Andone: Brighton & Hove Albion

 On 5 January 2019, Andone scored on his FA Cup debut in a 3–1 away win against Bournemouth, and a month later he scored in a fourth round replay win against West Bromwich Albion.
 Before his goal, he elbowed opponent Sam Field's face without the officials seeing; he was later fined and banned for three matches.

 On 24 August 2019, Andone was sent off in a Premier League match against Southampton, following a rash knee-high challenge on Yan Valery.
 Brighton manager Graham Potter described the tackle as "one we can't defend", and Paul Merson, speaking on Soccer Saturday, described it as worth "five red cards" and "one of the worst tackles you will ever see".

-Galatasaray (loan)
+Loan to Galatasaray

 After three league appearances, one goal and a red card for Brighton in August 2019, Andone agreed to a season-long loan with Turkish Süper Lig side Galatasaray on 2 September.
 Andone made his debut for the Turkish side on 20 September, starting in the eventual 1–1 away draw against Yeni Malatyaspor.
 Andone made his first start for the Süper Lig side on 5 October in a 0–0 away draw against Gençlerbirliği.
 He netted his first goals for Gala scoring a brace, one of which a penalty, in a 3–2 home victory over Sivasspor.